stfc-sciml/e2e/case1/README.md

 ### Benchmark Outputs

 All output from the running the Relion pipeline will be output to the `RELION_OUTPUT_DIR`.
 Additional the benchmarking tool will also output a `metrics.json` file.
 This file contains the timings and quality metrics (if defined) of each step, along with some metadata about the run.
 All durations are in units of seconds.
-Additional metrics captured by steps in the Relion workflow include:
+Additional metrics captured by steps in the Relion workflow can be used to monitor the correctness of the processing.
+These include:

  - `acc_rotation`
  - `acc_translation`